 You can get everyone to sit in a circle and participate at the same time, with one question per person but this might take a long time.

 Every week, one person will take her/his turn and ask all questions needed to find out who she/he is.
-You can keep records on a board by writing down the number of questions needed and transform this icebreaker in friendly competition!
+You can keep records on a board by writing down the number of questions needed and transform this icebreaker into a friendly competition!

 Give everyone five words that they will have to use as prompts for short stories.
 Allow them a few seconds to build up their idea and ask them to read their story aloud to everyone else.